How Jelleo finds bugs before they become exploits.

 Cross-protocol propagation status

-Same four pillars · multiple smart-contract languages.
+Same four pillars · four languages.

-Layer 2.5 · triage LLM judge on cargo panic + test body; STRONG / SOFT / FALSE / LOST Same judge, language-aware FALSE-pattern set (matches Move VM abort signatures + framework setup aborts that aren't real bugs)
+LLM judge on the panic + test body; STRONG / SOFT / FALSE / LOST | Same judge, language-aware FALSE-pattern set (Move VM + framework setup aborts filtered) | Same judge, forge-aware FALSE-pattern set | Same judge, sanitizer-aware FALSE-pattern set |

-Layer 3 · symbolic Kani bounded model checker; assertion-based spec authored by the engine; counterexample = bug confirmed Move Prover with Boogie + Z3 / CVC5 backends; spec authored as spec module { ... } blocks with pragmas and direct global accessors; counterexample = bug confirmed
+Kani bounded model checker; counterexample = bug confirmed | Move Prover (Boogie + Z3 / CVC5); spec module blocks; counterexample = bug confirmed |

 Worked example · Aptos cycle 20260513-191318 (osec-aptos-small)

-• 7 PoC fires at Layer 2 (test aborted in target module with custom error code).
+- 7 PoC fires at Layer 2 (test aborted in target module with custom error code).

-• 4 STRONG after Layer 2.5 triage filtered 1 SOFT (wrong invariant) and 2 FALSE (stdlib / setup abort, not target).
+- 4 STRONG after Layer 2.5 triage filtered 1 SOFT (wrong invariant) and 2 FALSE (stdlib / setup abort, not target).

-• 2 Critical findings published:
+transfer_admininaccess_control.moveinto one finding. - 2 Critical findings published:

-• $11.62 total LLM spend, 2m 16s wall-clock.
+- $11.62 total LLM spend, 2m 16s wall-clock.